Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/System and Security.md

 ## Server Certificates

-Stirling-PDF can auto-generate certificates for the "Sign with Stirling-PDF" feature.
+Stirling PDF can auto-generate certificates for the "Sign with Stirling PDF" feature.

 ### Configuration